w1hm1/trulle-mono/README.md

 # Trulle Mono

-The monospace font Trulle Mono is a heavily customized variant of Iosevka.
+Three variants of the monospace font Trulle Mono are heavily customized variants of Iosevka.

-It has three variants.
-Try different font sizes in order to distinguish the differences between them.
+While the font widths constitute the most noticeable difference of the variants, they do have other characteristics that can be distinguished by trying them at different fonts sizes.

 ![Trulle Mono 9](/Images/trulle-mono-9.png)